jaap3/wagtail/docs/contributing/developing.rst

 Running only some of the tests
 ------------------------------

-At the time of writing, Wagtail has well over 2500 tests, which takes a while to run.
-You can run tests for only one part of Wagtail by passing in the path as an argument to ``runtests.py`` or ``tox``:
+The Wagtail test suite covers a large portion of the enire code base.
+Running all these tests can take a fair amount of time.

+To test only a specific part of Wagtail run ``runtests.py`` or ``tox`` with the name of a module, test case or test method:

 .. code-block:: console